mvolkmann/blog/src/rust.md

 The <a href="#macros">Macros</a> section shows one more approach.

+## Generics

+Rust makes heavy use of generic types.
+They enable implementing functions, structs, and traits that operate on various types of data instead of only specific types.

+Generic types are declared inside angle brackets.
+They can specify one or more traits that must be implemented by concrete types in order to use them in place of the type parameters.
+The sections on functions, structs, and traits contain many examples of using generic types.

 ## Built-in Compound Types

 Rust defines two compound (non-primitive) types which are tuple and array.